CrypticSignal/video-quality-metrics/README.md

 # Requirements:
 - Python **3.6+**
 - `pip install -r requirements.txt`
 - FFmpeg and FFprobe installed and in your PATH.
-Your build of FFmpeg must have `--enable-libvmaf` in the configuration (unless you don't care about the quality metrics and you specify `-dqm` when running this program).
-If you're on Windows, you can download an FFmpeg binary which has `--enable-libvmaf` in the configuration by clicking on [this](http://learnffmpeg.s3.amazonaws.com/ffmpeg-vmaf-static-bin.zip) link (FFprobe also included).
+Your build of FFmpeg must have the libvmaf library (unless you don't care about the quality metrics and you specify `-dqm` when running this program).
+You can check whether your build of FFmpeg has the libvmaf library by entering `ffmpeg -buildconf` in the terminal and checking if `--enable-libvmaf` is in the configuration list.
+If you're on Windows, you can download a build of FFmpeg which has the libvmaf library [here](https://www.gyan.dev/ffmpeg/builds/) link (FFprobe is included).

 # Usage:
 ```